Chengdu J-36: Designation

-Development and history
+Timeline of development

+In 2018, Chengdu Aircraft Corporation reportedly submitted eight proposals for the sixth-generation fighter design, and four designs were tested in low-altitude wind tunnels.
 In January 2019, Dr. Wang Haifeng, chief designer of the Chengdu Aircraft Corporation (CAC) announced that China had begun pre-research on a sixth-generation aircraft, predicting that the program would come to fruition by 2035.
 The plan was reiterated by Chinese state media in 2021.

-In 2018, Chengdu Aircraft Corporation reportedly submitted eight proposals for the sixth-generation fighter design, and four designs were tested in low-altitude wind tunnels.

 In October 2021, a fighter aircraft with a tailless design was spotted in Chengdu Aircraft Corporation facilities.

 In September 2022, United States Air Force (USAF) General Mark D. Kelly, head of the Air Combat Command (ACC) suggested China was on track with the aforementioned characteristics for its six-generation fighter program, and he believed the Chinese design uses a 'system of systems' approach like the United States, which allows for "exponential" reductions in stealth signature and improvements in processing power and sensing.

 In February 2023, Aviation Industry Corporation of China (AVIC) shared its six-generation fighter aircraft concept on social media.
 The featured concept included diamond-shaped wings and tailless design, which correlated with earlier images released in various AVIC presentations.

 On 26 December 2024, online photos and videos showed that CAC has publicly flown a prototype aircraft in Chengdu, Sichuan.
 The reveal coincided with the spotting of the Shenyang J-50 from its sister company, Shenyang Aircraft Corporation.
 The aircraft was spotted flying around an airport owned by CAC and features a trijet tailless flying wing design.
 It was followed by a Chengdu J-20S twin-seater stealth fighter as the chase plane.
 Some photos showed the aircraft painted with code number '36' on the forward fuselage, thus, the aircraft was tentatively named J-36 by military analysts.
 Analysts speculated the aircraft may be either a sixth-generation fighter prototype or a regional bomber prototype design previously known as the JH-XX.
 Observers believed that CAC chose to carry out the flight on 26 December in commemoration of Mao Zedong's birthday.

 The Chinese Ministry of Defense, People's Liberation Army, the Chinese aviation industry, and the Chinese state media did not confirm or report on the testing or aircraft.
 Still, analysts believed the lack of control on video footage spread was intentional to incite discussion and debates on the projects.
 The aircraft was eventually reported by Chinese state media in March 2025, referred to as the ginkgo leaf jet.

-On 22 April 2025, South China Morning Post reported that a flight control system designed for tailless flying wing aircraft landing on the deck of aircraft carrier was published by the design team of the J-36, indicating a possible naval variant of the aircraft under development.
+On 22 April 2025, the South China Morning Post reported that a flight control system designed for tailless flying wing aircraft landing on the deck of aircraft carrier was published by the design team of the J-36, indicating a possible naval variant of the aircraft under development.